 Remembering Pan Am Flight 103: 30 Years Later

-Thirty years ago, the bombing of Pan Am Flight 103 sent a shock wave around the world.
+The bombing of Pan Am Flight 103 December 21, 1988 sent a shock wave around the world.
 In many ways, the reverberations are still being felt today.

 Carole Johnson, Mother of Pan Am Flight 103 Victim Beth Ann Johnson: I was working a crossword puzzle, relaxed in the car, not thinking about much of anything, just this puzzle.
 And here comes a clue: A now erstwhile U.S. airline.
 Answer: Pan Am.